-- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - A. Regarding Part A of the proposed waivers, for a distance of 223 feet in lieu of 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, the requested waiver (variance) is 92.9% of the minimum required, for a variance of 7.1%. - BA.
-Regarding Part B-A of the proposed waivers, for a separation distance of 200-135 feet in lieu of one-half mile (2,640 feet) from the CR Conservation Recreation Zoning District, the requested waiver (variance) is 7.5 5.1% of the minimum required, for a variance of 92.5 94.9%. - Regarding Part CB of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%. - D. Regarding Part D of the proposed waivers, for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%.
+- 15. Regarding the Zoning Ordinance requirement that the waivers of standard conditions of the Special Use will be in harmony with the general purpose and intent of the ordinance: - A. Regarding Part A of the proposed waivers, for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area: the requested waiver (variance) is 93.3% of the minimum required, for a variance of 6.7%.

+- BA.
+Regarding Part B of the proposed waivers, for a distance of 238-338 feet in lieu of one-half mile (2,640 feet) between a municipal boundary and a PV SOLAR FARM: the requested waiver (variance) is 9% of the minimum required, for a variance of 91%. - CB.
+Regarding Part C of the proposed waivers, for locating a PV SOLAR FARM within the Contiguous Urban Growth Area (CUGA) in lieu of outside the CUGA: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%. - D. Regarding Part D of the proposed waivers, for a separation distance of 247 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence: the requested waiver (variance) is 89.8% of the minimum required, for a variance of 10.2%. - EC.
+Regarding Part E of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%. - FD.
+Regarding Part F of the proposed waivers, for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board: the requested waiver (variance) is 0% of the minimum required, for a variance of 100%.